 - glucose-controlling drugs

-Four months after the intervention, 40 percent of the subjects were able to stop taking their medications, staying in partial or complete remission.
+Four months after the intervention, 40 percent of the subjects were able to stop taking their medications and remained in partial or complete remission.

 Lifestyle changes for type 2 diabetes